banner

 Get a free Let's Encrypt wildcard certificate.

-The domain name "jeasonlau.xyz" that I bought from GoDaddy last year is about to expire.
-However, I am currently unable to afford the renewal due to financial constraints.
-Therefore, I am considering migrating the website to the domain name "allwens.work".
+The domain name jeasonlau.xyz that I bought from GoDaddy last year is about to expire.
+However, recently I have been tight on budget and cannot afford to renew it.
+Therefore, I am considering migrating my website to the domain name allwens.work.

-Currently, the services under the domain name "jeasonlau.xyz" include my Ma Yuan Mao Gai brush tool, RSSHub for subscribing to RSS feeds, and my personal Cloudreve cloud storage.
-If I decide to migrate, I plan to host them under different subdomains.
-So, I thought of trying to apply for a free wildcard certificate to see if it is possible.
-Surprisingly, I found a tutorial on how to do it.
+Currently, the services under the domain name jeasonlau.xyz mainly include my Marxist political theory and Mao Zedong Thought question brushing tool, RSSHub for subscribing to RSS feeds, and my personal cloud storage Cloudreve.
+If I migrate, I plan to host them under different subdomains.
+So, I thought of trying to apply for a free wildcard certificate and actually found a tutorial.

-Following the tutorial, the entire process took only ten minutes and was very convenient.
-This article mainly documents the application process. 😆
+Following the tutorial, the whole process took less than ten minutes and was very convenient.
+This article mainly records the application process. 😆

-Let's Encrypt provides a series of documentation on various application methods, but the process is quite complex.
+Let's Encrypt provides a series of application method documents, but the process is quite complex.
 We will use a third-party tool called acme.sh to simplify the application process.

 First, install acme.sh: